Provision of excellent ICU services requires a continuous commitment

 - Adverse drug events

-employees to report safety problems or potential safety problems anonymously
+Hospitals should develop and publicize reporting systems that allow employees to report safety problems or potential safety problems anonymously and confidentially.

 Longer-term hospitals should implement: